infocusp/scaLR/README.md

 2. Features extractions: A model is trained on feature chunks & that too batch-wise, so all features and samples are utilised in the feature selection process.
 Then the top-k features are selected, to train the final model, using a feature score based on the model's coefficients/weights.

-3. Training: A Deep Neural Network (DNN) is trained on the train and validation data being used to validate the model at each epoch.
+3. Training: A Deep Neural Network (DNN) is trained on the train data and validation data is used to validate the model at each epoch & early stop if applicable.

 4. Evaluation: The trained model is evaluated using the test data and calculating the metrics like precision, recall, f1-score, and accuracy scores.
 Then various visualizations such as ROC curve of class annotation, feature rank plots, per class associated common genes heatmap, DGE analysis, gene recall curves are generated.